When Clients Exit: Alternatives to Clientelism in Accessing State Services in Mexico

 Many have argued that providing unconditional and programmatic access to goods can weaken a broker’s clientelistic hold as clients exit in favor of a programmatic approach (Stokes et al. 2013; Díaz-Cayeros, Estévez, and Magaloni 2016; Zucco 2013; de la O 2012).
 Furthermore, programmatic access to governmental goods and services is said to improve direct access to public goods and services, mechanisms of accountability and citizen engagement in policy development.

-MIT GOV/LAB in collaboration with Participando por México and Observatorio del Desarollo Regional y Promoción Social is testing these claims through a field experiment where we randomly introduce a new programmatic ‘broker’ in 75 selected villages in the Mexican state of Yucatan.
+MIT GOV/LAB, led by graduate student Tesalia Rizzo, in collaboration with Participando por México and Observatorio del Desarollo Regional y Promoción Social is testing these claims through a field experiment where we randomly introduce a new programmatic ‘broker’ in 75 selected villages in the Mexican state of Yucatan.
 In each selected locality, an individual from the community will be recruited and trained to provide public information and assistance in official application procedures to a wide range of local level government programs, including scholarship programs, poverty relief and small productive subsidies for rural areas.
 We call this programmatic broker a gestor ciudadano.